gkossakowski/gkossakowski.github.io/content/posts/2021-12-16---Bitcoin-software-plasticity.md

 ---

 I've mostly remained oblivious to the crypto movement to date.
-I didn't have a strong opinion on the tech in either bear or bull direction; I was simply busy with other things.
+I didn't have a strong opinion on the tech in either bear or bull direction; I was busy with other things.
 The recent thrill around the latest wave of crypto innovations in the form of DeFi and DAOs made me look into the movement more closely.
-On my plane ride from Miami to San Francisco, I picked up the original Bitcoin publication "Bitcoin: A Peer-to-Peer Electronic Cash System".
+I also wondered whether in December 2021 they let people in San Francisco without handing in an opinion on decentralization _du jour_.
+So on my plane ride from Miami to San Francisco, I picked up the original Bitcoin publication "Bitcoin: A Peer-to-Peer Electronic Cash System".

 It's a nine pages long, a beautifully written paper.
 My computer science brain regions lit up when I saw an ingenious marriage between cryptography and an incentive design.
 The Bitcoin paper didn't